CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.5 Logging.txt

 Logging functions already exist in many operating systems or applications or can be integrated there with additional products.
 To secure these functions and the stored logging data, the underlying operating system must be protected.
 This is not part of this module.
 For this purpose, the operating system-specific blocks are implemented, for.
 B. SYS.1.1 * General Server * and SYS.2.1 * Common Clients *.

-The module must also be differentiated from the detection (see DER.1 * Detection of safety-relevant events *) as well as the reaction to security incidents (DER.2 * Incident Management *): Both aspects are not dealt with in the Logging module, or only in passing.
+The module must also be differentiated from the detection (see DER.1 * Detection of safety-relevant events *) as well as the reaction to security incidents (DER.2 * Incident Management *): Both aspects are not dealt with in the logging module, or only in passing.

 Guidelines on how to deal with personal data are regulated in the module CON.2 * Privacy *.
 How long and extensive logging data must be archived is also explained in the module OPS.1.1.2 * Archiving *.

 2 risk situation
 -----------------

-The following specific threats and vulnerabilities are of particular importance in logging:
+The following specific threats and vulnerabilities are of particular importance in the area of ​​logging:

 ### 2 1 Missing or insufficient logging

 In an information network, there are often IT systems or applications where logging has not been enabled by default.
 Sometimes individual IT systems and applications sometimes can not log at all.
 In both cases, important information can be lost and attacks can not be detected in time.
-However, this is also possible if logging is used for individual IT systems, but the logs are not merged at one central point.
+However, this is also possible if logging is used with individual IT systems, but the logs are not merged at one central point.
 In information networks without central logging, it is difficult to ensure that the relevant log information of all IT systems is obtained and evaluated.
 Furthermore, logging data must contain meaningful information.
 Among other things, the events that are logged depend on the protection requirements of the respective IT systems or applications.
 If this is disregarded, for example, when logging only to default settings of the IT systems or applications, this can lead to particularly relevant security events not being logged.
 Thus, attacks may not be detected.

 ### 2 2 Incorrect selection of relevant logging data